HugoZHL/CAFE/README.md

 # CAFE+: Towards Compact, Adaptive, and Fast Embedding for Large-scale Online Recommendation Models

-This repository contains all related code of our papers *"CAFE+: Towards Compact, Adaptive, and Fast Embedding for Large-scale Online Recommendation Models"* (under submission), and *"CAFE: Towards Compact, Adaptive, and Fast Embedding for Large-scale Recommendation Models"* (SIGMOD 2024).
+This repository contains all related code of our papers *"CAFE+: Towards Compact, Adaptive, and Fast Embedding for Large-scale Online Recommendation Models"* (TOIS 2025), and *"CAFE: Towards Compact, Adaptive, and Fast Embedding for Large-scale Recommendation Models"* (SIGMOD 2024).

 ## Scripts
 Our implementation builds upon DLRM repo: https://github.com/facebookresearch/dlrm